dsc-courses/dsc10-notes/README.md

 *Dive into Data Science* is an introductory textbook which develops the core ideas of statistics via programming and simulation instead of the manipulation of mathematical formulae.
-At the same time, textbook does not assume that the reader has any experience in programming; instead, we learn "just enough" programming to do data science.
+At the same time, the textbook does not assume that the reader has any experience in programming; instead, we learn "just enough" programming to do data science.
 The textbook is written around the [`babypandas`](https://github.com/babypandas-dev/babypandas) package; an